Information about a licence or certificate in swimming pool building. Use the menu on this page to find what you need.

 A contractor licence allows you to contract and advertise to do work.
 You can only do the types of work described on your licence card.
 Contractor licences can be issued to individuals and to companies and partnerships.

-From 1 July 2020, you can apply for a 1, 3 or 5 year contractor licence.
+You can apply for a 1, 3 or 5 year licence.

 A qualified supervisor certificate allows you to supervise and do the work described on your certificate.
 Qualified supervisor certificates are only issued to individuals.
 A qualified supervisor certificate does not allow you to contract for work.